-- Provide as much identifying information (ex. name, date of birth or age, sex) and locating information (ex. address, phone number, school) as possible
+- Provide as much identifying information (ex. name, date of birth or age, sex) and locating information (ex. address, phone number, school) of the child, child's parents or other persons responsible for the child's care as possible

 - Include as much detail about the incident(s) or concern(s) as possible